 - CMA, as part of National Association of Manufacturers, Brings Together Business Leaders Within the Trade Association Community

-Made up of 260 industry-specific manufacturing associations representing 130,000 companies worldwide, the CMA creates powerful partnerships across the industry and ensures manufacturers have the strongest possible voice.
+Made up of over 200 industry-specific manufacturing associations representing 130,000 companies worldwide, the CMA creates powerful partnerships across the industry and ensures manufacturers have the strongest possible voice.

-Hockstad’s leadership position was announced during the CMA 2022 Winter Leadership Conference.
-She will serve along with Jennifer Abril, President and CEO of the Society of Chemical Manufacturers & Affiliates (SOCMA), who will be the Chair of CMA.
+Hockstad’s leadership position was announced during the CMA 2023 Winter Leadership Conference.
+She will serve along with Jennifer Abril, President and CEO of the Society of Chemical Manufacturers & Affiliates (SOCMA), who will be the Vice Chair of CMA.
 Hockstad served as Council Vice Chair throughout 2022.